Plastic

 Bio-based plastic

-A bio-based plastic is completely or partially manufactured of renewable raw materials for example wood, corn or sugar beet.
-Conventional, fossil-based plastic is made from raw oil and natural gas.
+A bio-based plastic is completely or partially manufactured from renewable raw materials, such as wood, corn or sugar beet.
+In contrast, conventional fossil-based plastic is made from raw oil and natural gas.

 Roadmap for the sustainable use of plastics